 Associate of Arts

 Comprised primarily of 100- and 200-level courses, the Associate of Arts (AA) provides a strong foundation in quantitative literacy, written and oral communication, natural and social sciences, humanities, and fine arts.
 The AA prepares students for career advancement or transition to a baccalaureate program.
 Students may complete the AA as a stand-alone degree or as preparation for a subsequent baccalaureate degree.
 A student who graduates with the AA has completed all general education requirements for a baccalaureate degree except for an integrative capstone course (an upper-division course usually taken later in a student's baccalaureate program).
 Early completion of general education requirements provides opportunities for students to strengthen basic intellectual skills, increase their knowledge of traditional academic disciplines and meet prerequisites for upper-division courses.
-AA students can pursue general studies or, with the assistance of an academic adviser, tailor the AA program to prepare for a particular baccalaureate major.
+AA students can pursue general studies or, with the assistance of an academic advisor, tailor the AA program to prepare for a particular baccalaureate major.

 - Complete the General University Requirements for the Associate of Arts Degree.